 2012 – today

 The international conglomerate Virgin Group designated its airline with a corporate logo: the word “Virgin” written diagonally and emphasized by an uneven stripe.
-In this case, the word is colored white and is located inside a red polygon mimicking part of the aircraft’s tailplane.
-Next to it is the gray word “america,” typed in thin lowercase sans-serif letters.
+In this case, the word is colored white and inside a red polygon mimicking part of the aircraft’s tailplane.
+Next is the gray word “america,” typed in thin lowercase sans-serif letters.
 The smooth font with rounded elements conveys swift movement and energy.